SriniMaiya/Shaft-Localization/README.md

 1. #### Synthetic data and annotation generation by Blender
    ----

-    A brief visualization of synthetic images and annotations can be seen [here](/readme_files/Synthetic_Data.md).
+    A brief visualization of synthetic images and annotations can be seen in this[readme file](/readme_files/Synthetic_Data.md).
 For a detailed explanation can be found in the [project report]("readme_files/../readme_files/report/SriniPrakashMaiya__923123__ProjectReport-Final.pdf").

 2. #### Training of Mask-RCNN model on the generated synthetic data
    ----

-   The training code, custom MaskRCNN Model creation methods are explained [here](/readme_files/training.md).
+   The training code, custom MaskRCNN Model creation methods are explained in this[readme file](/readme_files/training.md).

 3. #### Prediction on Synthetic images
    ----

    The prediction results of synthetic images are visualized in this [readme file](readme_files/prediction_syn.md).

+4. #### Prediction on Real Images
+   ----